 A quick shuffle through my ipod will confirm that I am a great appreciator of all musical genres.
 Since seeing my first concert as a young girl, Kenny Rogers & Dolly Parton, my list of concerts is now mile long; some of my most treasured tickets include B.B.
-King (the thrill is definitely NOT gone), Duran Duran in 2005 (Nick Rhodes was my crush in the 80s), The Flaming Lips (with Yoko Ono), and Jimmy Buffet (Parrot heads know how to tailgate!).
-Plus, I have seen The Eagles, The Reverend Horton Heat, Sting and Depeche Mode more times than I can count.
-But one thing you may not know about this Guns N’ Roses t-shirt girl who lived her rock-n roll fantasy by holding up a cigarette lighter during “Home Sweet Home” at Cruefest…she is also a devoted classical music fan!
+King (the thrill is definitely NOT gone), Duran Duran in 2005 (Nick Rhodes was my crush in the 80s), Jimmy Buffet (Parrot heads know how to tailgate!), and Sting/The Police and Depeche Mode more times than I can count.
+But one thing you may not know about this Guns N’ Roses t-shirt girl is that she is also a devoted classical music fan!

 I invite you to see for yourself at Symphony Arlington, which gathers once a month in downtown’s Arlington Music Hall.
 Try Symphony Arlington’s special code “SA10” for $10 tickets online, www.symphonyarlington.org, or by phone 817.385.0484.